florianmorinind/ease-corpus/README.md

-Evaluative load (Z) determines how strongly discrepancies trigger correction When Z is high, behavior is dominated by evaluation and optimization When Z falls below a threshold, a different regime becomes accessible
+Evaluative load (Z) determines how strongly discrepancies trigger correction When Z is high, behavior is dominated by evaluation and optimization When Z falls below a threshold, a different regime becomes accessible The more precisely the state is targeted, the less likely it is to occur.

 In this permissive regime: